Explore health content from A to Z.

 I need information about...

 You have a condition called osteomyelitis.
-Osteomyelitis is a bone infection caused by bacteria.
+This is a bone infection caused by bacteria or fungi.
 The infection may have come from one area of your body and spread to the bone by traveling through the blood.
-Osteomyelitis is described as “acute” when the infection is new, and “chronic” when you have had the infection before.
-Below are care tips you can follow at home to help you feel better.
+Osteomyelitis is described as “acute” when the infection is new, and “chronic” when you have had the infection for a longer time.
+If you have any questions or concerns, call your health care provider.

 Take your medication exactly as directed.
-If you were given antibiotics, take all of them—even if you feel better.
-If you don’t finish the medication, the infection may return.
-Not finishing the medication can also make any future infections more difficult to treat.
+If you were given antibiotics or antifungal medication, make sure you finish the prescription — even if you feel better.
+If you don’t finish the medication, the infection may return and may make future infections harder to treat.

-Use a splint, sling, or brace as directed by your doctor.
-Doing so helps lower your risk of breaking a bone.
+Use a splint, sling, or brace as directed by your health care provider.

 Make a follow-up appointment as directed by our staff.